With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Arlington County, VA.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Arlington County, Virginia may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

 Arlington County Community Services Board is a mental health treatment center in Arlington County, VA, located at 2120 Washington Boulevard, 4th Floor, 22204 zip code area.
 Arlington County Community Services Board provides outpatient treatment.
-Arlington County Community Services Board offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to adults and young adults.
-Arlington County Community Services Board also supports transitional age young adults, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Arlington County Community Services Board consist of vocational rehabilitation services, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.
+Arlington County Community Services Board offers cognitive behavioral therapy, psychotropic medication and behavior modification to young adults and adults.
+Arlington County Community Services Board also supports people with serious mental illness, transitional age young adults and people requiring dual diagnosis treatment.
+Additional services at Arlington County Community Services Board consist of assertive community treatment, vocational rehabilitation services and integrated primary care services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.